Christianity in Singapore

-Christians in Singapore constitute 18.9% of the country's population.
-In 2020, about 37.1% of the country's Christians identified as Catholic and 62.9% as 'Other Christians' (chiefly Protestants).
+Christians in Singapore constitute 19% of the country's resident population, as of the most recent census conducted in 2020.
+Christianity is the second largest religion in the country, after Buddhism and before Islam.
+In 2020, about 37.1% of the country's Christians identified as Catholic with 62.9% labeled as 'Other Christians', most of which identify as Protestant, with some identifying as Orthodox or other minority Christian denominations.

-Christianity was introduced to Singapore by Anglicans among the first British settlers to arrive shortly after the founding of modern Singapore by Stamford Raffles.
-The percentage of Christians in Singapore increased from 12.7% in 1990 to 14.6% in 2000.
-Whilst the 2015 census showed the Christian population increased again, to 18.8%.
-Christianity has flourished in post-colonial Singapore, and a growing number of Singaporeans are converting to Christianity, Christian converts tend to come from the young, well-educated, higher-income brackets, and English-speaking Chinese generation.
+Christianity was first introduced to Singapore by Anglicans, who were among the first British settlers to arrive shortly after the founding of a British colony by Stamford Raffles.
+The proportion of Christians among Singaporeans has increased in the last few decades: 9.9% in 1980; 12.7% in 1990; 14.6% in 2000 and 18.9% in 2020.
+A growing number of Singaporeans are converting to the faith or were born into Christian families.

-The majority of Christian churches are under the umbrella of the National Council of Churches of Singapore.
+The majority of Christian churches are under the umbrella of the National Council of Churches of Singapore (NCCS).
 Most belong to Protestant traditions which consist of an array of denominations.
-Another major umbrella group is APCCS (Alliance of Pentecostal & Charismatic Churches Singapore) is a network of local churches, Christian organisations and pastors from largely independent charismatic churches and the Assemblies of God denomination.
+Another major umbrella group is the Alliance of Pentecostal & Charismatic Churches Singapore (APCCS), a network of local churches, Christian organisations and pastors from largely independent charismatic churches and the Assemblies of God denomination.